pajlads/DinkPlugin/README.md

 When executing the `::DinkMigrate` command, you must specify which plugin to import or `all` to migrate all supported plugins.
 In particular, Dink supports migrating the following plugins: `BetterDiscordLootLogger`, `DiscordCollectionLogger`, `DiscordDeathNotifications`, `DiscordLevelNotifications`, `DiscordLootLogger`, `DiscordRareDropNotifier`, `GIMBankDiscord`, `RaidShamer`, and `UniversalDiscordNotifications`.

 After migration, you should disable the migrated webhook plugins to avoid sending multiple notifications upon event triggers.
+Also, if the Dink config panel was already open, please close and reopen it to view the latest changes.

 #### Examples